>

 1. Formulation

-3. Purpose
+2. Purpose

-4. The important thing you should know early on about mask vs conditioner is that one cannot replace the other.
-A conditioner should be used regularly, to hydrate and smooth your hair while reducing any friction or breakage.
+The important thing you should know early on about mask vs conditioner is that one cannot replace the other.
+A conditioner should be used regularly to hydrate and smooth your hair while reducing any friction or breakage.
 Using conditioner after every shampoo wash is vital to close off your cuticles.
 On the other hand, think of masks as troubleshooters.
 When the weekly styling, tying, brushing, and travelling gets a lot for your lengths, bring in the hair masks.
-These are heavy-duty nourishers that go within your lengths and replenish them from within.
+These are heavy-duty nourishers that go within your length and replenish them from within.
 Their main job is to revive your hair every few days.

-5. Frequency of Use
+3. Frequency of Use

-7. Damage Repair
+4. Damage Repair

-9. Application Time
+5. Application Time

-10. Set apart by their purposes, masks and conditioners naturally have different application times too.
+Set apart by their purposes, masks and conditioners naturally have different application times too.
 A conditioner is typically left on for 1 to 3 minutes before it’s rinsed off.
 Hair masks sit on your lengths anywhere between 5 to 20 minutes to fully penetrate your lengths and provide its benefits.